 Introduction

-For the April 2018 JVET meeting in San Diego, methods for block-based copying and predicting image areas from the current picture have been proposed.
-The displacement vectors can be acquired by either using signaled or inferred vector coding or using different forms of template matching, where intra image areas are predicted from a spatial neighborhood.
+For the July 2018 JVET meeting in Ljubliana, methods for block-based compensation referring to the current picture have been proposed.
+The displacement vectors can be acquired by either using signaled or inferred vector coding or using different forms of template matching.
 These can be summarized as follows: